 Development and preliminary psychometric testing of a new OA pain measure – an OARSI/OMERACT initiative

-The purpose of this study was to evaluate the measurement properties of a new osteoarthritis (OA) pain measure.
+Objective — To evaluate the measurement properties of a new osteoarthritis (OA) pain measure.

-There was good distribution of response options across all items.
-The mean intensity was higher for intermittent vs. constant pain, indicating subjects could distinguish the two concepts.
+Results — There was good distribution of response options across all items.
+The mean intensity was higher for intermittent vs constant pain, indicating subjects could distinguish the two concepts.
 Inter-item correlations ranged from 0.37 to 0.76 indicating no item redundancy.
 One item, predictability of pain, was removed from subsequent analyses as correlations with other items and item-total correlations were low.
-The 11-item scale had a corrected inter-item correlation range of 0.54-0.81 with Cronbach's alpha of 0.93 for the combined sample.
+The 11-item scale had a corrected inter-item correlation range of 0.54–0.81 with Cronbach's alpha of 0.93 for the combined sample.
 Principle components analysis demonstrated factorial complexity.
 As such, scoring was based on the summing of individual items.
-Test-retest reliability was excellent (ICC 0.85).
-The measure was significantly correlated with each of the other measures [Spearman correlations -0.60 (KOOS symptoms) to 0.81 (WOMAC pain scale)], except the LLFDI, where correlations were low.
+Test–retest reliability was excellent (ICC 0.85).
+The measure was significantly correlated with each of the other measures [Spearman correlations −0.60 (KOOS symptoms) to 0.81 (WOMAC pain scale)], except the LLFDI, where correlations were low.

-Preliminary psychometric testing suggests this OA pain measure is reliable and valid.
+Conclusions — Preliminary psychometric testing suggests this OA pain measure is reliable and valid.